Koppeltaal/koppeltaal-schema/README.md

 # koppeltaal-schema

 XSD schemas for the FHIR messages used by project Koppeltaal.
 The files are downloaded from [fhir-all-xsd]

-Koppleltaal is using FHIR DSTU1 version (0.0.82).
-The Validation process is using the following schemas:

-            "fhir-atom-single.xsd",

-            "fhir-single.xsd",

-           "fhir-xhtml.xsd",

-            "opensearch.xsd",

-            "opensearchscore.xsd",

-            "tombstone.xsd",

-            "xml.xsd",

-            "xmldsig-core-schema.xsd"

-The "goal" of a CarePlanActivity is a "string" instead of "idref", because the FHIR library used by the Koppeltaal server can't handle this for some reason.

-There is one significant difference:
-The XSD files are encapsulated in a Python package for easy inclusion in the Python Koppeltaal adapter.
+NOTE: This package now contain the DSTU2 v1.0.2 version of the schemas.
+This is not yet in use by the koppeltaal server though.

 ## How to use?